earlyxpian/earlyxpian.github.io/eng/barnabas.md

 # Letter of Barnabas

+This letter, written to an unknown group of Christians, is considered by many to be anonymous because the text of the letter does not contain the name of the author.
+However, the letter has traditionally been attributed to Barnabas.
+Clement of Alexandria (writing in the later second century) claimed that this letter was written by the Barnabas who was Paul's companion.
+It is possible that Origen (writing in the third century) thought the same.

+The letter was well regarded enough to have been included with the New Testament books and [*The Shepherd of Hermas*](shepherdofhermas.html) in the fourth-century Bible referred to as *Codex Sinaiticus*.
+Eusebius (writing in the fourth century) says that the letter was one of the rejected writings.

+The date this letter was written is unknown but it is generally dated after the destruction of the temple in 70 A.D. and before the Bar Kokhba revolt (132-136 A.D.).

+### Suggested first translation(s):

+An easy-to-read, modern English translation that is freely available is the one by Edgar J. Goodspeed from 1950 listed below.
+A more literal translation that is also in modern English and freely available is the anonymous one from 2013 listed below.

 ## English translations:
 * William Wake (translated ~1719)
   * ["The Genuine Epistles of the Apostolical Fathers..."](https://archive.org/details/genuineepistleso1719wake) (published 1719) --- facsimile